 The main problem with whole tree chips is that, as much of a pleasantly rustic look they provide, their heterogeneity certainly dampens their aesthetic value.
 Whole tree chips are made from all parts of a tree, so they’re much less likely to be uniform.

-Pine bark mulch decomposes so quickly as to provide great nutritional value to plants, but keep in mind that you’ll have to replenish it more often.
+Pine bark decomposes so quickly as to provide great nutritional value to plants, but keep in mind that you’ll have to replenish it more often.
 Like other softwoods, pine increases soil’s acidity, and some plants, like tomatoes, thrive in acidic environments.

-Pine bark mulch has no striking appearance and isn’t heavy enough to trap moisture.
+Pine bark has no striking appearance and isn’t heavy enough to trap moisture.
 In fact, pine bark is so light that it’s most likely to fly away in storms.
 We don’t recommend it as much as hardwood mulch, but if your plants thrive in acidic environments, it might be your best option.

-Cedar mulch’s maroon color makes it pretty unbeatable in terms of aesthetic, but it loses its color as it decomposes, and it takes a longer time to decompose than hardwood mulch does, so it doesn’t nutrify the soil as well as it defends plants from intruders.
+Cedar mulch’s maroon color makes it pretty unbeatable in terms of aesthetic, but it loses its color as it decomposes, and takes a longer time to decompose than hardwood mulch does, so it doesn’t nutrify the soil as well as it defends plants from intruders.
 Pests hate the smell as much as we love it, but note that this drives away beneficial bugs, too.

 Let Us Know Which Mulch Sounds Best